eventqueue-io/eq-agent/README.md

 but a) I don't trust my Internet connection to be always available, b) I don't want to open a port on my firewall, and c) don't want to store the webhook's content unencrypted on a 3rd party service.

+EventQueue works with a public-facing service that receives/encrypts/stores the webhooks, and an agent that you run on your own infrastructure that connects to the service and retrieves the content for the webhooks you have configured.

 ## What is this repo?